-Imagine onions turned into a thick, gooey, sumptuous marmalade that you can spread on grilled bread, spoon into baked potatoes, drip on latkes, soft cheese or a juicy steak.
+Onion Marmalade is a revelation.
+It is made with onions that are caramelized and turned into a thick, gooey, delicious treat that you can spread on grilled bread, spoon into baked potatoes, drip on latkes, soft cheese or a juicy steak .
 Every onion is unique.
 They have varying degrees of sugar and water in them.
-In general, making this marmalade takes about an hour.
-Yes, you can buy this in a store; but my philosophy is: why buy something you can make at home!
+In general, making Onion Marmalade takes about an hour.
+Yes, you can buy this in a store; but my philosophy is: why buy something if you can make at home!

 Prep time: 20 minutes